-Australia beaches are world famous.
-Australia is home to some of the most beautiful clear waters, softest white sand, and longest stretches of untouched beaches.
+Australia’s beaches are world-famous.
+The country is home to some of the most beautiful clear waters, the softest white sand, and the longest stretches of untouched beaches.
 With over 11,000 beaches along nearly 37,000 kms of Australian coastline, the bigger question remains: Where are the best beaches in Australia?

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure